Damdoshi/LibLapin/readme.md

  * You may found names too long but that is the way it is, make your symbols'name the same way.
  * Use existing types if you bring a new object that have similar behaviour to one and patch functions that use the parent types to make it work on yours.
  * Try to keep the coding style as it is, at least inside the headers file.
 I don't care much about code files.
+Please avoid commiting ^M (\r)
- * If you create a new module, add a small program in example/misc/ to demonstrate what your module do.
+ * If you create a new module, add a small program in example/misc/ to demonstrate what your module do, and if possible a full test in tests/.
  * If you need to break the API to extend it, don't break it: create a new function with your new prototype and bring an additional macro with the old one that call the new one.
  * Doxygen all